Mryangfan/NSAC/README.md

 # NSAC
-# 数值模拟与计算
+# Numerical Simulation and Calculation

-This respository will record my code which is related with Numerical Calculation
+This respository will keep track of my study and work